CrusaderX/kubernetes/README.md

-# Some Kubernetes tips and everything connected with it
+# Some Kubernetes tips and a little bit more

 I will try to examine so many problems and questions as I can cover.
 Will try to do my best and of course pull requests and comments are welcome.